Working with Binary Logs¶

 To set up a new replica, you should prepare the backup, and restore it to the

-data directory of your new replication slave.
+data directory of your new replication replica.
 Then in your

 CHANGE MASTER TO